blackbird410/2D_Truss_Analysis/README.md

-# 2D_Truss_Analysis
+# Planar Truss Analysis
+Before transitioning to a career in Computer Science, I pursued my studies as a third-year Civil Engineering student.
+During this time, I constantly pondered how I could leverage my coding skills within the realm of my academic pursuits, seeking to create something valuable not only for myself but also for fellow students.
+One particular structural aspect that captivated my interest was the truss.

-As a Final Project of the following CS50 and CS50P courses on EdX, I decided to implement a 2D Truss Analysis program in python.
-This repository regroups all the files of the project's implementation.
+As the culmination of my coursework in the CS50 and CS50P courses on EdX, I embarked on a project to develop a Python-based 2D Truss Analysis program.
+This software is designed to comprehensively analyze truss structures, providing insights into support reactions, node displacements, and even presenting a visual representation of the deformed structure.

+I firmly believe that this tool will prove invaluable to second and third-year Civil Engineering students enrolled in Structural Analysis courses.
+It will assist them in validating their manual calculations, fostering a deeper understanding of the subject matter.

+This repository serves as a centralized hub housing all the project's implementation files.

 ## What is a truss ?
 ![A bridge using a truss as base structure to supports loads.](/images/RRTrussBridgeSideView.jpg)

-To know what this program is doing, first we need to know what is a **Truss**.
-A truss is an assembly of members such as beams, connected by nodes, that creates a rigid structure.
-In other words, they are basically bars oriented in two dimensional cartesian systems.
-Trusses are very common type of structures used in steel buildings and bridges.
-Eg. Railway bridges, transmission towers.
-These could be entirely entirely in a plane – 2D trusses trusses or spatial spatial – 3D trusses.
-Specially, if all the members of a truss and the applied loads lie in a single plane, the truss is called a _plane truss_.
+To understand the functionality of this program, it's essential to grasp the concept of a truss.
+A truss is essentially an assembly of structural members, typically beams, interconnected at nodes, forming a stable framework.
+In simpler terms, trusses consist of bars arranged within a two-dimensional Cartesian system.
+They are a prevalent structural element found in applications such as steel buildings and bridges, including examples like railway bridges and transmission towers.

+Trusses can exist in two primary forms: as 2D trusses, entirely confined to a single plane, or as 3D trusses, which extend into three-dimensional space.
+Specifically, when all the truss members and applied loads are situated within a single plane, we refer to it as a plane truss.

 ## What are the components of the truss?
 A truss fundamental components are: